 (3) The Committee may determine its procedure and the provisions of the Interpretation Act 1984 which would otherwise apply in relation to the procedure of the Committee apply only to the extent to which they are not inconsistent with determinations made by the Committee.

 [Regulation 8A11 inserted in Gazette 2 Feb 1990 p.
 790; amended in Gazette 14 Jul 1992 p.
 3370; 15 Dec 2006 p.
 5634.]

-Part IX — Dress and equipment
+Part IX — General dress and appearance requirements

-Division 1 — General requirements